microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-manageddevice-resizecloudpc.md

 ---
 title: "managedDevice: resizeCloudPc"
-description: "Upgrade or downgrade an existing CloudPC to another configuration with new vCPU and storage size."
+description: "Upgrade or downgrade an existing cloud PC to another configuration with a new virtual CPU (vCPU) and storage size."
 author: "RuiHou105"
 localization_priority: Normal
 ms.prod: "cloud-pc"